Sleep Apnea & Your Mental Health

 Can sleep apnea cause serious health conditions?

-What is the best position to sleep in with sleep apnea?
+What is the best sleeping position for sleep apnea?

 Can sleep apnea cause dementia-like symptoms?